sam-finestone/pdf-troubleshooting/README.md

 # PDF Troubleshooting Information Extractor
 This Python Flask application extracts troubleshooting information from uploaded PDF files using Optical Character Recognition (OCR) and the OpenAI GPT model to process and analyze the text.
-The application is designed to be scalable and secure for enterprise use.

 ## Approach